griffon-legacy/griffon.tmbundle/README.md

     git clone https://github.com/aalmiray/griffon.tmbundle.git

-Alternatively if you do not have git installed you can download a copy of the repository in tar.gz format and uncompress it inside /Library/Application\ Support/TextMate/Bundles
+Alternatively if you do not have git installed you can download a copy of the repository in tar.gz or zip format and uncompress it inside /Library/Application\ Support/TextMate/Bundles